-Scott Griffin is a self-taught Canadian artist who paints with encaustic (beeswax and paint pigment) on salvaged wood.
-He grew up in a family of bush pilots on a farm on Canada's Scugog Island.
-His family expected him to follow their flying tradition, but Griffin had an urge to create.
-As a boy, he salvaged unusual materials scattered around the farm.
-He also began to create the characters that still populate his work today.
-At age 18, he moved to Oshawa, Canada, where he and his brother Clint collected and recycled materials from the garbage and filled their apartment with hundreds of paintings.
-They eventually moved to Toronto where Scott continued his artistic development.
+Scott Griffin (b.1970 Oshawa, Canada) is a self-taught artist.
+He grew up in a family of bush pilots on a farm on Canada's Scugog Island and, while his family expected him to follow their flying tradition, Griffin had an urge to create.
+As a boy, he salvaged unusual materials scattered around the farm and began to create the characters that still populate his work today.

 When we first met Scott & began showing his work, somewhere around 1997, he was using a blow torch to draw on salvaged metal.
 In the early 2000's he switched to encaustic on salvaged lumber.
 His latest work is more traditional in nature: acrylic paint on canvas.